 In recent years, and especially since the rise in post-1980s-style conservatism, it’s become common to debate the usefulness of many Crown corporations, and whether or not they should be sold or privatized and turned into for-profit businesses run independently of the government.
 Several large Crown corporations have already been successfully privatized in this manner, most notably the Air Canada airline and the Petro Canada oil and gas company.
 Rarely uncontroversial, the decision to privatize ultimately comes down to a debate over what should be a “public service” versus what the private sector could do better and cheaper.

-One of the oldest political institutions in Canada, the Queen’s Privy Council of Canada was originally a group of wise men recruited by the colonial governor to help him run the government.
+One of the oldest political institutions in Canada, the King’s Privy Council of Canada was originally a group of wise men recruited by the colonial governor to help him run the government.
 During the 19th century, as more democratic, parliamentary institutions were gradually introduced, the council fractured into two parts.
 In order to give his government greater democratic legitimacy, the governor began appointing more and more elected politicians to the Privy Council, and this faction eventually became the cabinet we know today (with the prime minister eventually replacing the governor as chairman).
 Everyone else who got into the Privy Council — rich landowners, the prime minister’s friends, dukes, lords, etc. — were reduced to symbolic members.
 Today, the official Canadian Privy Council is an incredibly large body of men and women consisting of about 30 cabinet ministers and around 400 symbolic members, with most of the latter being former cabinet ministers who were made Council members-for-life by past prime ministers.
 The full Privy Council meets almost never and does almost nothing.